Fallout 3: Gameplay and design

+Audio

 Inon Zur composed the score for Fallout 3, which was intended to balance traditional American music like blues and folk, with the powerful cadence of military music.
 The goal was to showcase American life before the nuclear war while simultaneously emphasizing the theme of militant progress.
 Zur was influenced by post-apocalyptic films like Mad Max 2 as well as Vietnam War films like Full Metal Jacket.
 The music is fully electronic, with occasional samples of live instruments.
 When asked about the music, Zur said, "I wanted to create something that almost [sounds as if it] comes out of a boom box, rather than something that feels symphonic and heroic.
 Because all of the technology is sort of low-tech in Fallout, then the actual sound is representing and helping to represent this aspect, too."
 In addition to the original soundtrack, Fallout 3 features licensed music that the player can listen to via in-game radio stations.
 The licensed music includes songs from artists such as Roy Brown, Billie Holiday, Billy Munn, Cole Porter, and Bob Crosby.

 Over 40,000 lines of dialogue were recorded for Fallout 3, which at the time, set a Guinness World Record for the most lines of dialogue in a single-player role-playing game.
 Some celebrity actors were brought on to provide voice work, including Liam Neeson and Malcolm McDowell.
 Ron Perlman reprises his role as the narrator.
 In an interview with Edge, Blindlight manager Lev Chapelsky noted that former president of the United States Bill Clinton was jokingly offered a voice role, but the offer was swiftly rejected.
 Hines later noted that even if Clinton had agreed, Bethesda would have not allowed him to provide voice work.
-Hines said, "In no way, shape or form, did we say is President Clinton is who we want for this role or [tell Blindlight to] go chase him."
+Hines said, "In no way, shape or form, did we say President Clinton is who we want for this role or [tell Blindlight to] go chase him."